 There is a new VCAA Study Design for Chemistry Units 1-4.
 This is the present information about VCE Chemistry and other VCE subjects which can be obtained from the Victorian Curriculum and Assessment Authority web site.

 VCAA Chemistry Page (including Assessment, Study Summary, Additional Resources and Support Materials)

-NEW Study Design for Units 1 and 2 in 2016 VCE Chemistry
+NEW Study Design for Units 1 to 4 in 2017 VCE Chemistry

-The VCAA had released a new Study Design for VCE Chemistry which will be in operation for Units 1 and 2 in 2016 and for Units 3 and 4 in 2017.
+The VCAA had released a new Study Design for VCE Chemistry which is in operation for Units 1 and 2 in 2016 and for Units 3 and 4 in 2017.
 The changes are significant and teachers are advised to read it carefully in order to prepare their courses in 2016.
-The VCAA have provided the Advice to Teachers for Units 1 and 2 and more assistance will be released in 2016.
+The VCAA have provided the Advice to Teachers for Units 1 and 2 and more assistance will be released at the end of 2016.
 In this document are useful and detailed ideas and examples particularly about how to develop and complete the investigations.